COVID-19 Health and Safety Policy and Arrangements

 Implement good hygiene practices

 - Sneeze or cough into a tissue or your elbow.
 Dispose of the tissue into a bin immediately and wash your hands.

 - Avoid touching your face, mouth and eyes to prevent contamination from your hands.
 Disposable gloves should only be worn in laboratory settings or other areas where they have been deemed necessary by risk assessment e.g. when providing first aid.
 Use of gloves does not prevent the transmission of the virus and may give a false sense of security.

 - Wipe down equipment within workspaces at the beginning and end of a shift/work session or if space/equipment is shared between users.
-Refer to the Return to Work Guidance [PFD, 225KB] for further details.
+Refer to the Return to Work Guidance [PDF, 225KB] for further details.